CODA-Team/AnalogGym/README.md

 <h3 id="Additional_Resources">Additional Resources</h3>

 - For a detailed tutorial on using Ngspice, please refer to [this link](https://ngspice.sourceforge.io/tutorials.html).
-- Detailed documentation can be found in [doc](https://coda-team.github.io/AnalogGym/)
+- Detailed documentation can be found in [doc](https://coda-team.github.io/AnalogGym/), and our paper can be found [here](https://arxiv.org/abs/2409.08534).

 ## **Citation**